 When asking the question “how much does acupuncture cost”, you also must determine the cost of individual sessions and also how many sessions you may require.

 Or to put it another way, what is the cost of not getting acupuncture treatment.
 You may find that it is hard to put a precise dollar value on this.

-This can then allow you to ask yourself the question of whether acupuncture is the correct treatment option for you.
+This can then help you to answer the question of whether acupuncture may be the correct treatment option for you.